 In the Automatic Apply tab of the new order note screen, select a column of the order grid where the flag will be displayed and specify order statuses.
 Also, you can choose shipping and payment methods to which the icon will be assigned.
 Note that each shipping and payment method can be used for only one flag.

 Now, let’s have a look at the management of order flag columns offered by the Magento 2 order notes module.
 The appropriate grid is located under Sales -> Order Notes -> Columns.
 Here, you can see the position of each column, its name, comments, and applied flags.

 If you want to add a new column, you will need to deal with two tabs of settings: General Information and Apply Flags.
 The first one requires to enter a column name, position, and comments.

 The second tab allows choosing flags that will be assigned to the column.

-Click the order icon, and the Magento 2 order notes extension will display the window with available statuses.
-Here, you can select flags or other badges, as well as leave notes.
+Upon clicking on the order icon, you will see a pop-up window with available statuses.
+Here, you can press “Set” to select particular flags or other badges, as well as leave notes.

-The Amasty Order Notes Magento 2 extension essentially improves the default backend procedures related to the order management.
-It makes the order grid easier to use and orders easier to be found.
-As a store owner and administrator, you can configure automatic flag assignment based on three parameters: order status, shipping method, and payment method.
-It makes the backend routine even more unobtrusive.
-So if you are thinking about the rationalization of your daily work, get the Amasty Order Notes Magento 2 module.
-You can purchase the Magento 2 order notes extension for only $129 here:
+The Amasty Order Notes Magento 2 extension drastically improves the default backend procedures related to the order management.
+It makes the order grid more convenient to use and helps store managers find particular orders faster.
+So, if you are thinking about optimizing your daily work and simplifying the backend routine, the Amasty Order Notes Magento 2 module is a must-have tool.
+You can purchase the extension for only $129 here: